Reading time: 10 min.

 Thyroid disorders that cause hair loss, such as hyperthyroidism or hypothyroidism, can also make your eyebrows fall out.
 If you have hypothyroidism, you may notice a common symptom called the Queen Anne sign [5], where the outer third of your eyebrows goes bald.
 The remaining facial hair may thin as well.

 In most cases, balancing your hormones can help achieve some eyebrow regrowth.
-However, this can take months and in some people, they may remain patchy or incomplete or may fail to regrow altogether.
+However, this can take months and some people may still have incomplete or sparse eyebrows even after treatment.

 Eyebrow trichotillomania